somedatapacket/docs.humio.com/content/tutorial/_index.md

 aliases: ["getting_started", "getting_started/tutorial"]
 ---

-This tutorial will teach you search and send data to Humio.
+This tutorial will teach you to search and send data to Humio.
 Before we get started make sure you have a running installation of Humio or a free Humio Cloud account: